hainegroup/oceanspy/CONTRIBUTING.rst

-.. _git:
+.. _using git:

 Using Git and GitHub
 --------------------

-Git is the distributed version control system used to develop OceanSpy, while GitHub_ is the website hosting the repository ``oceanspy``.
+Git_ is the distributed version control system used to develop OceanSpy, while GitHub_ is the website hosting the repository ``oceanspy``.

 **Go to** GitHub_: